-This is why you’re building relationships on social media and through blogging.
 You want to get those people you interact with online onto your own mailing list so that you can continue the conversation directly and develop the relationship further.
 This is the vital final step in author platform building.

 7 great reasons to grow your author email list

 - It’s personal: Email is the most personal way of communicating and extremely effective for reaching people who have already expressed an interest in what you do.

 - It’s direct: Your email will go straight to your subscriber’s inbox and is just for them.
 A post on a social network could easily be overlooked as not being relevant to them.

 - It’s private: An email subscriber is far more likely to respond to an email message than a social post as they feel reassured the conversation is private.
 This allows you to build some brilliant and genuine relationships.